Changes to Trust Legislation

 Trusts Act 2019 - are you ready?

-Changes to Trust legislation have been made, with the provisions of the new Trusts Act 2019 coming into effect on 30 January 2021.
-Now is the time to take action to ensure that you are prepared for these changes.
+Changes to Trust legislation have been made, with the provisions of the new Trusts Act 2019 are now in effect (as of 30 January 2021).

 The Trusts Act 2019 is the first major rewrite of trustee legislation since the Trustee Act 1956.
 The new Act is intended to update existing Trust law, making it more accessible for all New Zealanders and ensuring that beneficiaries have enough information so that the terms of the Trust are being carried out properly.
 Learn more about how the new Act is moving us on from the 1950s here.